DingchenYang99/Pensieve/README.md

 Our investigation on visual hallucination suggests a different perspective: the MLLMs might **not** be entirely oblivious to accurate visual cues when they hallucinate.
 Inspired by this, we try to elicit accurate image descriptions from a non-blind MLLM, which is a crucial initial step in mitigating visual hallucination.
 We make our source code for visual hallucination analysis, reference database construction, and our proposed decoding strategy publicly available in this repo.

 ## 🪜 Updates
+- [2024-05-04]: 📝📝 We release the retrieved image filenames corresponding to each test sample in our experiments.
+- [2024-05-04]: 🌈🌈 We release code for integrating Pensieve with beam search.
 - [2024-04-27]: 🧑🏻‍💻👩🏼‍💻 Our code is released.
 - [2024-03-21]: 🎉🎉 Our [Paper](https://arxiv.org/abs/2403.14401) is available on Arxiv.